hasFlag/hasFlag.github.io/content/blog/my-react-stack-for-2021/index.md

 ## Testing

 One of the most important parts of every project.
-It's been a couple of years since I came across [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro/) which comes are default testing library inside your create-react-app project.
+It's been a couple of years since I came across [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro/) which comes as default testing library inside your create-react-app project.
 This builds on top of <abbr title="Document Object Model">DOM</abbr> Testing Library by adding APIs for working with React components.

 You can use this library in your old ReactJS project as well